-At December 1, 2013, a qualitative assessment was performed and we determined, after assessing the totality of relevant events and circumstances, that it was not more likely than not that the carrying value exceeded the fair value of the reporting units.
-Accordingly, based upon the qualitative assessment tests that were performed in 2015 and 2013, and the quantitative assessments that were performed as of December 1, 2015 and 2014, we had no reporting units that were considered at risk of failing step one of the goodwill impairment tests.
+Accordingly, based upon the quantitative assessment tests that were performed in 2016, 2015 and 2014, and the qualitative assessment that was performed as of December 1, 2015, we had no reporting units that were considered at risk of failing step one of the goodwill impairment tests.

 Our other indefinite-lived intangible assets consist of certain trade names/trademarks and other intangible assets which, after considering legal, regulatory, contractual, and other competitive and economic factors, are determined to have indefinite lives and are valued annually using the relief from royalty method.
 Significant estimates required in this valuation method include estimated future revenues impacted by the trade names/trademarks, royalty rate by park, and appropriate discount rates.
 Projections are based on management's best estimates given recent financial performance, market trends, strategic plans, brand awareness, operating characteristics by park, and other available information which in recent years have been materially accurate.
 Changes in these estimates and assumptions could materially affect the fair value determination used in the assessment of impairment.
+At December 1, 2016 and 2014, quantitative assessments were performed.
 At December 1, 2015, we performed a qualitative assessment of certain trade names/trademarks and a quantitative assessment on the remaining trade names/trademarks.
-At December 1, 2014, a quantitative assessment was performed and at December 1, 2013 a qualitative assessment was performed.
 Based on these assessments, there was no impairment as the estimated fair value of trade names/trademarks were substantially in excess of their carrying values.
+For the December 1, 2016 quantitative assessment, we calculated that the estimated fair value of the trade names/trademarks exceeded their carrying values by 33% to 130%.
+Key assumptions utilized in the analysis were a discount rate of 12.5% and an estimated royalty rate of 2% to 3%.
 For the December 1, 2015 quantitative assessment, we calculated that the estimated fair value of the trade names/trademarks exceeded their carrying values by 63% to 77%.
 Key assumptions utilized in the analysis were a discount rate of 11.5% and an estimated royalty rate of 3%.
 For the December 1, 2014 quantitative assessment, we calculated that the estimated fair value of the trade names/trademarks exceeded their carrying values by 68% to 85%.
 Key assumptions utilized in the analysis were a discount rate of 12.0% and an estimated royalty rate ranging from 2% to 3%.